Introduction

 Investigations

-If suspecting infection, notify treating medical team and ask if a swab of the insertion site or sample of any ooze should be collected for pathological investigation.
+If infection is suspected, notify the treating medical team as a swab of the insertion site may be required.

 Education